Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 I figured that I could deal with installing the tire cover because this step of the process is relatively easy after you get the hang of it.

 But, I needed to get rid of this whole bungee strap and the need to wrestle with tying the backside corners of the tire cover to each other.

 Thinking this over a little more, I realized that what I needed to do was keep the back corners of the standard tire cover from being blown away from the tire itself when the winds got heavy.

 Use Weights, Not Bungee Straps

 Then it hit me: if all I needed to do was keep the backside corners of the covers from “flapping” in the wind, what was needed was a way to put weights on the backside corners.

 Perfect!
 I had a solution, weights on the corners of the cover.
 Then I went through a long list of potential weights that pretty much any camper could get and attach to the tire covers.

 Whatever weights I used had to be: (1) just heavy enough to hold the corners down, (2) cheap, and (3) easy to attach.

 All you need to do is cut pieces of carpenters line into eight ten-inch lengths.
-I found that if the string are too long, they will often tend to get tangled up on things on the ground.
+I found that if the strings are too long, they will often tend to get tangled up on things on the ground.

 You just tie one end of the string to each sinker, then you tie the other end to the brass eyelets on the corners of the tire covers—the same eyelets designed for the bungee strap.
 See the attached photo.